 20. If you are a woman, avoid going out late at night.
 If you need to, please be with somebody preferably a guy.
 Don't be easy prey.

 21. There are areas that are very known for snatching, hold up, pickpockets.
 Ask a friend or the hotel concierge to guide you about those areas.

-23. If you have a very sensitive stomach bring your own mineral water or buy one outside.
-If you really want to try exotic food, be mindful where you are eating.
+23. If you have a sensitive stomach, bring your own mineral water or buy one outside.
+If you really want to try exotic food, be mindful of where you are eating.
 Check the area and gauge it for yourself.

 24. We Filipinos are generally helpful.
 Don't hesitate to ask for help.
 We would be glad to assist you.